-For the year ended December 31, 2018, we recorded \$1.3 million of management fee expense under this agreement.
-We believe that the terms and conditions of the CSS Management Agreement are more favorable and cost effective to us than if we hired the full staff to operate the company.
+For the years ended December 31, 2019 and 2018, we recorded \$2.8 million and \$1.3 million, respectively, of management fee expense under this agreement.
+We believe that the terms and conditions of the CSS Management Agreement, as amended, are more favorable and cost effective to us than if we hired the full staff to operate the Company.